telerik/blazor-docs/knowledge-base/grid-collapse-groups-by-default.md

 ## Solution

-There are two ways to collapse all groups of the Grid both on initialization and after paging
+There are two ways to collapse all groups of the Grid both on initialization and after paging:

 * [Load groups on demand]({%slug grid-group-lod%})
 * Collapse groups programmatically